 An employee may request sick leave when they are unable to perform their duties because of temporary mental or physical disability.
 Sick Leave may also be used for medical or dental appointments.
-A maximum of fifteen (15) days per year may be requested for illness or death in the immediate family.
-Immediate family includes any relative or relative-in-law, or any persons with whom an employee makes his/her home.

 All full-time faculty and professional staff employees earn sick leave credits in accordance with the graduated scale noted below:

 Sick Leave Accrual Schedule for Full-time Faculty & Professional Employees

 |Calendar Year||College Year|

 |Years of Service||Days/Month||Yearly Total||Days/Month||Yearly Total|